An FAQ on Research Data Management and Data Ownership

 Data custodianship and ownership

 Yes.
 For example, when you store your data files with a cloud service that has its servers located in the US, like Dropbox, you fall within US jurisdition.
 The US is subject to the Freedom Act.
 US authorities can demand the details of your account.
 If you wish to use a cloud storage service, it is better to use SURFdrive.
 This is a service developed for Dutch educational institutions and has its servers located in the Netherlands.
 Contact the IT Servicedesk if you would like a SURFdrive account.
-If you are storing sensitive data, however, it is best not to use cloud storage at all.
-In that case, we advise you to use Sharepoint, the W-drive or the M-drive so that your data is stored on the servers in Wageningen.
+Note that cloud storage is not suitable for all data types.
+This depends on the confidentiality level of the data.

 No. According to the verifiability principle of The Code of Conduct for Academic Practice whenever research results are published, it is clear what the data and conclusions are based on, where they originate from and how they can be verified.